 • Logic Seminar at the University of Leeds, on the topic of Concrete Incompleteness.
 (October 2010) Slides and blogpost here.

-• In 2009-2016, Knot Theory masterclass to A-level students at Leeds Festival of Science and/or Leeds University’s Reach For Excellence Summer-schools (sometimes jointly with Matt Daws).
+• In 2009-2017, Knot Theory masterclass to A-level students at Leeds Festival of Science and/or Leeds University’s Reach For Excellence Summer-schools.

 • A 2 hour workshop on Pick’s Theorem for sixth-formers, jointly with Matt Daws, at Leeds Festival of Science (March 2013).

 • I also have given talks and masterclasses on various aspects of mathematics (including prime numbers, tessellations, infinity, knot theory, waves) at schools around Yorkshire.

 • In February 2007, interviewed on Channel 4’s radio show The Tube, discussing Goldbach’s Conjecture with Alex James (of Blur fame) in front of an audience of screaming teenage rock fans.
 (Write-up here.)

 • October 2007, talk about e and transcendental numbers at Café Scientifique in Chapel Allerton, Leeds.

 • Workshop on the Model Theory of Finite & Pseudofinite Structures, University of Leeds, 29th July 2016